 What is 10thousandgirl and what’s the story behind the campaign?

-10thousandgirl was born in 2009 when some friends were chatting in the pub and realised that women don’t spend enough time talking about and planning their life goals and money.
-Since then, many amazing women have been involved and helped us reach the goal of delivering life and money programs to more than 10,000 women.
-The 10thousandgirl campaign was formally established as a not-for-profit organisation in March 2011.
+“10thousandgirl was born in 2009 when some friends were chatting in the pub.
+We realised that women don’t spend enough time talking about and planning their life goals and money.
+Many amazing women have been involved since then.
+They have helped us reach the goal of delivering life and money programs to more than 10,000 women.
+We formally established the 10thousandgirl campaign as a not-for-profit organisation in March 2011.

 What motivates you to make a difference through your social enterprise?

 “My passion for seeing people take control of their life and finances stems from a chain of insights growing up in regional Australia, through time working on humanitarian projects in Zambia, South India and along the Thai–Burmese border and through involvement in the planning and development of various commercial, not-for-profit and political organisations in the United Kingdom and Australia.
 Each experience bringing to light how the world shifts in a positive direction each time a business or an individual has access to financial education and the time and tools to make a plan.”

 What made you want to become involved in social enterprise?

 “Involvement in women’s and community development projects across Zambia, South-East Asia, India and Fiji led me to return to Australia with a commitment to improving women’s financial inclusion globally.
 I witnessed the harshness of a Zambian village rife with AIDS, the innocence of tens of thousands of Burmese illegal migrant children trying to survive along the Thai border, or the poverty in Tamil Nadu (South India).
 These things broaden your perspectives.
 Such things permanently humble your outlook.